 - Unlimited “Outside Spending” Made the 2012 Election the Most Expensive in History.
 Experts project a total price-tag ranging from $9.8 to $11 billion.
 Post-Citizens United, billionaire and corporate spending on elections ads has jumped 1139%.
 Right-wing Super PACs alone are expected to spend over $1 billion on the 2012 elections.
 As of June, 47 individuals giving +$1 million dollars accounted for 57% of the $230 million raised by Super PACs - 1,082 donors giving +$10,000 accounted for 94% of that fundraising.
 Source: Ad Age; Wesleyan Media Project; Politico; Demos/US-PIRG

-- Outside Spending is Increasingly Bankrolled by Anonymous Funders.
+Outside Spending is Increasingly Bankrolled by Anonymous Funders.
 Nearly 90% of campaign ads aired through April came from so-called “dark money” groups - shadowy 501(c) nonprofits that don’t disclose their donors.
-At least $931 million of the outside spending since 2008 has been come from secret sources.
-Over 85% of presidential ads bankrolled by these 501(c)s contain lies or deception.
-Source: The Nation; Anenberg Public Policy Center
+Over $780 million have come from secret sources since 2010.
+Sources: The Nation; Huffington Post; Open Secrets

-Rule by Big Money Blocks Big Change On All Fronts
+Big Money Corruption Blocks Big Change On All Fronts

 This crisis of democracy blocks change on nearly every front in the struggle to win liberty and justice for all.
 For example: